 Hyde Park's Winter Wonderland is the coziest and most famous Christmas market in London.
 It offers lots of fairground rides, Santa Land for kids, and lots of vendors as well as themed bars.
 There are ongoing entertainment and festive activities from 10 a.m. to 10 p.m.
 Every day but Christmas Day.

-Christmas By The River market at the London Bridge City will get you Instagram-perfect images of holiday market with Tower Bridge and the Tower of London at the backdrop.
+Christmas By The River market at the London Bridge City will get you Instagram-perfect images of the holiday market with Tower Bridge and the Tower of London at the backdrop.
 Warm up with mulled wine and stroll through 70 stalls offering gifts and food.
 Also, throughout December, you can attend workshops and classes in a cozy chalet.

 There are quite a few markets to choose from when you are in London.
 Southbank Centre Wintertime Market really amazes with its size and with so many shops it's easy to find the perfect Christmas gift and try all the delicious treats.